-The class in Singapore offers a comprehensive study on Southeast Asian Legal Systems.
-Students will initially engage in a comparative study of legal systems and traditions of the various nations within Southeast Asia such as Singapore, Malaysia, Indonesia, and Vietnam.
-Students are introduced to Sharia Law during this segment of this course.
-The course then shifts focus to business and tax issues, and finally covers human rights law in the region.
-The faculty are drawn from local law schools in Singapore.
-These law faculty members are particularly renowned in international business and intellectual property.
+The class in Singapore offers a comprehensive overview of legal issues located at the intersection of business, the environment, and climate change.
+Students will gain a global and regional perspective through the study of international and comparative environmental law, as well as a comparative study of legal systems and traditions of the various nations within Southeast Asia such as Singapore, Malaysia, Indonesia, and Vietnam.
+The course will also address business and tax issues that are associated with environmental issues.
+The faculty is drawn from U.S. and local law schools in Singapore and consists of internationally renowned experts in business and environmental law.
 Classes are mostly held in the mornings and afternoons, with occasional afternoon site visits.
 The final exam is held on the last day of class and is an in-class 3 hour written exam.

-Whether working with the United Nations or other international bodies, or at renowned international law firms, our internships offer an unsurpassed experiential opportunity.
-Internships in Singapore are with incredibly well-respected, multi-national firms.
+Whether working with the United Nations or other international bodies, or at renowned international law firms, our externships offer an unsurpassed experiential opportunity.
+Externships in Singapore are with incredibly well-respected, multi-national firms.
 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
-The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
-Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
+The expectation of an extern is full-time work from the period of the externship (e.g., 40 hours or more a week of supervised legal work).
+Santa Clara Law requires a minimum of 50 hours of supervised legal work for each externship unit of credit.

-Students wishing to intern in law firms in Singapore: Please note that, in order to secure your placement in the multinational and world-renowned law firms with which we have worked, the internship application deadline is particularly important.
+Students wishing to extern in law firms in Singapore: Please note that, in order to secure your placement in the multinational and world-renowned law firms with which we have worked, the externship application deadline is particularly important.
 Owing to our longstanding relationship with these firms, we are able to place you alongside Singapore law students.
-This placement process takes place in late February and early March, so compliance with the deadline greatly improves your chances of securing one of these competitive internships.
+This placement process takes place in late February and early March, so compliance with the deadline greatly improves your chances of securing one of these competitive externships.

 Financial Aid: US law students are typically eligible for financial aid to cover tuition, airfare, housing, food, local travel costs and school supplies (click here for more information).
 Financial Aid goes through a student's home institution.
 A consortium agreement is setup between the home institution and Santa Clara University.

 Students are responsible for making their own housing arrangements.
 There are a number of housing options available in Singapore, from hotels and hostels, to serviced apartments.
 Finding the right housing for a long stay in a foreign city is not easy.
-This interactive map can help you locate the main hotels in Singapore.
 For reference purposes, the Orchard Road area tends to be the busy center of town.
-Here is a map of the university.
 Rates may be quoted in Singapore $, so make sure you do the appropriate conversion before making a final decision.

 Options abound, but make sure this is what you want before you sign up for this.
 Previous students have recommended the following hostels: Sleepy Sams, Inncrowd Hostel, and Evans Lodge.